roclar/roclar.github.io/_posts/2015-11-13-USENIX-LISA-2015-day-three.md

 [Large-Scale Continuous Testing in the Cloud](http://www.infoq.com/presentations/Continuous-Testing-Build-Cloud) - by John Penix on May 24, 2013

 Build quality in - "Cease dependence on mass inspection to achieve quality.
-Improve the process and *build quality into the product in the first place* -  W. Edwards Deming
+Improve the process and *build quality into the product in the first place*" -  W. Edwards Deming

 Continuous testing is much better.
-Its better to never check a bug in in the first place.
+It is better to never check a bug in in the first place.

 [Operations is a competitive advantage… Secret Sauce for Startups!](http://radar.oreilly.com/2007/10/operations-is-a-competitive-ad.html) Jesse Robbins